 But the fact that there are exceptions does not necessarily diminish the value of Braak’s staging system.
 “It is a useful construct that could apply to many but not all cases of disease,” said John Trojanowski at the University of Pennsylvania in Philadelphia.
 “I appreciate the staging scheme.
 It is not 100 percent absolute, but it is a good generalization.”

 According to Braak, the staging system is reproducible in about 80-90 percent of Parkinson’s patients.
 Some of the discrepancies may also reflect variable protocols for assessing and diagnosing tissues.
 In his studies, Braak examined tissue samples that were 100 microns thick.
 That is much thicker than the samples most pathologists use, which typically span 10 or fewer microns.
-“If you see pathology in an area affected in Stage 5 but do not see it in regions corresponding to Stages 3 or 4, it might just mean that it’s not in the 10-micron section you examined,” said John Duda, at the Philadelphia VA Medical Center.
+“If you see pathology in an area affected in Stage V but do not see it in regions corresponding to Stages III or IV, it might just mean that it’s not in the 10-micron section you examined,” said John Duda, at the Philadelphia VA Medical Center.
 “You would need to examine 10 of those 10 micron-thick sections to replicate what Braak did.”
 Even so, “very few Parkinson’s patients completely violate [Braak’s] staging,” Duda added.
 “It’s a very good scheme, if you accept the notion that it is biology and that there are always exceptions.”

 However, a number of studies show widespread pathology in people who were not diagnosed with any clinical symptoms of disease.
 Irina Alafuzoff of Uppsala University Hospital in Sweden and colleagues examined brain tissues from 226 autopsied patients who had signs of Lewy body pathology in the brain.
-They found that only 50 percent of patients with a widespread distribution of Lewy bodies, corresponding to Braak Stages 5 or 6, had been diagnosed with PD or were demented (Parkkinen et al., 2008).
+They found that only 50 percent of patients with a widespread distribution of Lewy bodies, corresponding to Braak stages V or VI, had been diagnosed with PD or were demented (Parkkinen et al., 2008).
 The results raise two different questions, according to Alafuzoff: “1) Is this pathology significant regarding the symptoms, or 2) do those with symptoms have some other alteration that makes their brains sensitive to the pathology?” she wrote in an e-mail to ARF.